raajthakur1/Thakur-Raaj-Portfolio/docs/courses/senior_engineering/daily_log.md

 - arm-none-eabi-gcc: Compiles .c code into machine code for the ARM Cortex-M family of CPUs
 - arm-none-eabi-gcc: Compiles .cpp code into machine code for the ARM Cortex-M family of CPUs

-Together, these toolchains work together to compile the .c and .cpp files that make up the ArduPilot source code in order to create machine code for the ARM Cortex-M CPU (STM32F7).
+Together, these toolchains work together to compile the .c and .cpp files that make up the ArduPilot source code in order to create machine code for the ARM Cortex-M CPU that powers my flight controller (STM32F767ZIT6).

 ### 09.09.2025